What is McKinney-Vento?

-The McKinney-Vento Act’s Education of Homeless Children and Youth Program, ensures that homeless children and youth are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
-The state public school admission statute assuring the right of homeless and other children and youth in similar circumstances to enroll in schools is ORS 339.115(7).
+The McKinney-Vento Act’s Education of Houseless Children and Youth Program, ensures that houseless children and youth are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
+The state public school admission statute assuring the right of houseless and other children and youth in similar circumstances to enroll in schools is Oregon Revised Statute

-Every school district in Oregon has at least one designated Homeless Student Liaison to provide direct assistance to homeless families and unaccompanied youths to access and achieve in school.
-To reach a district liaison, contact the district’s administrative office, or the state Homeless Education Program office.
+Every school district in Oregon has at least one designated Houseless Student Liaison to provide direct assistance to families navigating houselessness and unaccompanied youths to access and achieve in school.
+To reach a district liaison, refer to the McKinney-Vento Liaison Contact List linked below or you may contact the district’s administrative office or the state Houseless Education Program office.

 District Liaison Contacts

-Regarding ALL data posted in this section: The district count data has been suppressed for counts of 1 to 5 students to protect confidentiality.
-State totals are unduplicated, while district counts may include students who were identified in more than one district.
+Data posted in this section (Counts of 1 to 5 students) have been suppressed to protect confidentiality.
+State totals are unduplicated, while other totals may include students identified more than once.